-In terms of YouTube paying you, this is a question with a straightforward answer right from the YouTube Partner Program terms of service: you'll get paid when you meet eligibility requirements and sign up with AdSense.
+So, let’s say you start a YouTube channel today - when will it actually begin bringing in money?
+According to the YouTube Partner Program terms of service, you’ll get paid once you meet eligibility requirements and sign up with AdSense.

-To even attempt eligibility, you have to meet the channel monetization policies, which include:
+To even attempt eligibility, you’ll need to meet the following channel monetization policies:

-• You must live in a country or region where the YouTube Partner Program is available.
-Fortunately, the program is available in over 130 countries, including the United States.
+- Live in a country or region where the YouTube Partner Program is available (it’s active in over 130 countries, including the U.S.)

-• Reach 1,000 subscribers and have 10 million public, valid views on Shorts videos in the last 90 days.
+- Reach 1,000 subscribers and 10 million public Shorts views in the last 90 days.

 Once you've hit one of those benchmarks, you can apply for monetization through YouTube.
 But even if you aren't there yet, you may be able to start reaching out to brands as a nano-influencer.